cscart/docs/en/user_guide/shipping_and_taxes/shipping_methods/manual_shipping_methods/shipping_not_displayed.rst

    * Check whether the states (if they exist) are selected on the rate area editing page.

 #.
 Go to **Administration → Shipping & taxes → Shipping methods** and choose the desired shipping method.
-Switch to the **Shipping rates** tab and check the rates have been specified for the customer's rate area.
+Switch to the **Shipping time and rates** tab and check the rates have been specified for the customer's rate area.

    .. image:: img/rates.png
        :align: center